ringa-js/ringa/docs/docs/architecture/iocFPAndRinga.md

 calculate as much of the remaining data as possible through subsequent function calls.
 Sadly, most GUI applications do not work like this.

+One good example of doing something like this might be passing a giant flat string of user information into your render and subsequent functions split out the information (first name, last name, email, address).
+However, with web browsers we run into the problem that they do not fit very well into a functional paradigm because so much of the work we have to do is asynchronous and in functional each callback requires running through the entire render stack... again.
-The reason is that in most GUIs (like a webpage) our most critical information is often needed by the leaf nodes and its ancestors cannot calculate that data from a subset.
+Additionally, another reason functional is a hard fit with GUI is that in most GUIs (like a webpage) our most critical information is often needed by the leaf nodes and its ancestors cannot calculate that data from a subset.
+Normally we already know what the users first name is from the root of the GUI... we are just trying to update *one* leaf deep in the tree.

 As a result, what happens is that we simply invert our entire problem set into a new domain.
 Our components have become "lightweight" because they retain no state and are "dumb" in that they just do what they are told and do not try to make any predictions but now all of the sensitive data for our leaf nodes in our GUI has been simply extracted into one giant state store tree that holds everything.

-And that state store, by definition, has to be mutable at *some* point.
+And that state store, by definition, has to be mutable at *some* point... so we have eliminated side effects in our render calls but we have not eliminated them completely.

 ### Pure Functional Problems

-What this means practically in the most pure functional component implementation without any additional requirements is that to make the tiniest change to a leaf node in our GUI we have to **rerender (or at least recompare the output of) every GUI component node** and since every single component in our GUI has access to data it only needs so that it can pass it to its children we have to **make the entire state store immutable before beginning our render so that a node
+What this means practically in the most pure functional component implementation (without many optimizations) is that to make the tiniest change to a leaf node in our GUI we have to **rerender (or at least recompare the output of) every GUI component node** and since every single component in our GUI has access to data it only needs so that it can pass it to its children we have to **make the entire state store immutable before beginning our render so that a node